The Darkness Within

 "I moved back to England not too long ago, and the first thing I did was open a vault at Gringotts.
 I was not aware that Harry Potter's vault disappeared the same day."

-"No, nothing," Dumbledore said, forcing on a smile.
+"No, nothing," Dumbledore said.
 "I think that will be all."

 "Then I shall show you out," Priscus said, standing up again.
-He was mildly irritated over the constant sitting down and standing up but kept that carefully hidden.
 "I do hope you can find Harry Potter; it would be so sad if he perished so soon after he was free."

 "Free?"
 Dumbledore said, turning around by the outer door.

 "Evening," Priscus said and closed the door in front of a very startled headmaster.

 Priscus knew that already and turned to look at Lucius with a timid smile.